samWighton/rateless_iblt/README.md

 By their definition, Sets can't have duplicates.
 When storing a set in memory in rust, a hashset or BTreeSet can be used.
 However, when the set is very large, the memory requirements can be prohibitive.

-Insertion when an element already exists is a no-op.
+By definition, insertion when an element already exists is a no-op.
-If stored as an unordered list on disk, checking for a duplicate (before insertion) requires a full scan of the list.
+Enforcing this behaviour if the set is stored as an unordered list on disk, checking for a duplicate (before insertion) requires a full scan of the list.

 Accompanying data structures, such as a regular bloom filter could reduce the need for a full scan.
 If the entry is not in the bloom filter, it known to not yet be in the set, so we can insert/append it safely.
 If the entry is in the bloom filter, it might be in the set, so we will need to do a full scan.

-Rateless IBLT also gives us the 'symmetric difference' between two sets.
-We want to be able to eliminate items we already have to get the list of items we need from another server.
-This may also requires a full scan of the list.
-Ignore that last bit, I just read the paper again and we do know which server is missing which items.

 ## Challenges for rapidly changing sets